bdfinst/total-perspective-vortex/README.md

 - `npm run dev`: Serve on port 3000
 - `npm test`: Run all of the tests
-- `npm run test:ci`: Test in watch mode
+- `npm run test:watch`: Test in TDD mode

 ## Contributions